 There were also several beautiful Ferraris, a 1951 Talbot-Lago that looked more like a piece of art than a car, and a 1939 Horch.
 Horch?
 Yeah, Horch.

 If you go to The Auto Collections at the Imperial Palace, the display may be different when you get there.
 That's because in addition to being an auto museum, most of the cars there are for sale.
 But you're in luck, because you can see every car that they have on display right now.
-Just check out my slideshow below.
+Just check out my slideshow below, or click this link for a better version.